Pope Francis shows further slight improvement as he battles pneumonia, the Vatican says

 From 2000-2010, Re was prefect of the Vatican’s congregation for bishops, one of the most powerful and influential positions in the Holy See.
 Francis made him dean in 2020 and confirmed him in the job in January despite the expiration of his five-year term.

-On Tuesday night, the faithful from Francis' homeland gathered in the Argentine church of Rome for a special Mass presided over by Cardinal Baldassarre Reina, the pope's vicar for Rome.
-Reina was also celebrating the lunchtime Mass on Wednesday at Gemelli to pray for Francis.
+The faithful from Francis' homeland, meanwhile, gathered in the Argentine church of Rome for a special Mass presided over by Cardinal Baldassarre Reina, the pope's vicar for Rome.
+Reina also celebrated the lunchtime Mass on Wednesday at Gemelli to pray for Francis.

-The rector of the Argentine church, the Rev. Fernando Laguna, said that he hoped the pope could feel the embrace of the community's prayer.

-“I can’t go to Gemelli, because for him to recover he must be isolated,” he said.
-"I know that I hug him and that he hugs me when I pray.
-And now I would like to embrace the pope.”

 Sister Nilda Trejo, an Argentine nun, said that she knew Francis' health has always been delicate, with problems breathing and speaking loudly, and that's why she always prayed for him.